allen-cell-animated/cellbrowser-tools/README.md

 1. On data handoff, modify a copy of prefs.json to have the proper parameters inside.
 You can omit prefs.json and it will use the existing prefs.json file or modify in-place but then you have to remember if you changed anything.

 2. Generate image data:
-    On slurm-master, create a virtualenv and pip install aicsimageio
+    On slurm-master, create a virtualenv and pip install aicsimageio==0.6.4
     aicsimageprocessing>=0.6.1
     git+https://github.com/AllenCellModeling/datasetdatabase.git
     featuredb>=0.3.0